savingsVPN Rankings · Ireland

 What is the best value VPN in Ireland?+

-Surfshark — it is the rare VPN that is cheap (from about €1.99/mo on the two-year plan) and genuinely good, with a physical Dublin server, audited no-logs, reliable RTÉ Player and Netflix unblocking, and unlimited simultaneous devices so one plan covers the whole house.
-Best value is price-to-quality, not just the lowest price, and Surfshark wins it.
-PIA is the cheapest outright, and CyberGhost adds a 45-day refund.
+CyberGhost — it is the rare VPN that is cheap (from about €2.19/mo) and genuinely good, with a dedicated RTÉ-optimised server, audited no-logs, reliable streaming, and the longest safety net in the business, a 45-day money-back guarantee.
+Best value is price-to-quality, not just the lowest price, and CyberGhost wins it.
+PIA is the cheapest outright, with unlimited devices.

 What is the cheapest VPN in Ireland?+

 Private Internet Access is the cheapest, at around €1.17/mo on its longest plan — and it still includes unlimited devices, a court-tested no-logs record and a Dublin server.
-IPVanish (from about €1.97/mo) and Surfshark (from about €1.99/mo) are close behind.
+IPVanish (from about €1.97/mo) and CyberGhost (from about €2.19/mo) are close behind.
 Remember these are introductory rates on long-term plans, so commit to the longest plan to keep the low price longest, and mind the renewal.

 Do VPN prices go up after the first year?+

 Yes — almost always.
 The advertised price is an introductory rate for your first term only; when it ends the plan auto-renews at a much higher price.
-For example, Surfshark’s ~€1.99/mo two-year rate reverts to around €15/mo, and NordVPN’s ~€3.39/mo renews near €4.99/mo.
+For example, NordVPN’s ~€3.39/mo two-year rate renews near €4.99/mo, and CyberGhost’s low intro rate steps up markedly once the first term ends.
 Beat it by choosing the longest plan, setting a reminder to cancel or renegotiate before renewal, and using the money-back guarantee.
 The honest exception is Mullvad, a flat €5/month with no renewal hike.

 Is a cheap VPN safe?+